Updated on 21 January 2021

 Broadband is an essential element of modern education.
 Everything happens online — from enrolment to assignment submissions.
 Even registration for graduation attendance happens via an online portal (not to mention sharing the grad pics).
 This means that students need reliable Internet connections, with reasonable download speeds, and a solid amount of data — and all for an affordable monthly rate.
 So what’s out there?

 What are the best Broadband Plans for Students?

 Before we dig into the broadband offerings for Australian students, it’s a good idea to take a look at the use cases involved.
-After all, students aren’t a homogeneous group.
+After all, students aren’t a homogeneous group and each student will have different requirements.
 You have full-time students and part-time students.
 Some will rely on their internet connection for study alone, others will turn to online streaming or gaming for entertainment between study sessions.
 Then there are students who live alone, with family, or with friends.

 While it’s clear that each student will have different needs from a broadband deal, there are still some elements in common.

 How to choose the best internet plan for Aussie Students?

 Before deciding which plan is right for your use case, you need to figure out a few things first.
 How much will it cost, how much data do you use, where your located and most importantly, how fast does your connection need to be.
 All these factors will determine what the best internet plan is for you as a student in Australia.